NicholasMoser/GNTool/README.md

 This allows you to repack an FPK file for any Eighting title on the GameCube.

+There is an optional button at the bottom of the window titled **Load Template**.
+This button will allow you to load a .txt file with file paths separated by newlines.
+This allows quicker repacking for FPKs you intend to repack more than once.

 #### FPK Repacker (Wii)

 This allows you to repack an FPK file for any Eighting title on the Wii.

+There is an optional button at the bottom of the window titled **Load Template**.
+This button will allow you to load a .txt file with file paths separated by newlines.
+This allows quicker repacking for FPKs you intend to repack more than once.

 #### Audio Fix